How do I create DOCX templates?

 How to create a DOCX template

-Templates are normal .docx documents that you can create with programs like Microsoft Word or LibreOffice Write.
+DOCX templates are normal .docx documents, like those you can create with Microsoft Word or LibreOffice Write.

 Use placeholders